Ineffectiveness of hyperbaric oxygen therapy in... (1986 study) Skip to main content

 What Researchers Did

-Researchers conducted a double-blind, randomized, placebo-controlled trial involving 17 patients with definite and progressive multiple sclerosis to evaluate the effectiveness of hyperbaric oxygen therapy.
+Researchers conducted a double-blind, randomised, placebo-controlled trial involving 17 patients with definite and progressive multiple sclerosis to evaluate the effectiveness of hyperbaric oxygen therapy.

 What They Found